nwtjs/nwt/README.md

 <h3>Browser support</h3>

-NWTui works well in the latest version of all modern browsers (Firefox, Safari, Chrome, IE10).
+nwt works well in the latest version of all modern browsers (Firefox, Safari, Chrome, IE10).
 For full IE support, we recommend a conditional tag inclusion.

 ```html
 <!--[if lte IE 9]>